paulohl/Data_Analysis_R_Programming/week_5/Output-formats-available-in-RMarkdown.md

 | ```md_document```      | Creates a Markdown document                                                                                                                              |
 | ```github_document```  | Creates a GitHub document.
 This is a customized version of a Markdown document designed for sharing on GitHub.                                           |

-For a detailed guide to creating di erent types of R Markdown documents, check out the [Documents](https://bookdown.org/yihui/rmarkdown/documents.html) <https://bookdown.org/yihui/rmarkdown/documents.html>chapter in *RMarkdown:*  *the*  *De nitive*  *Guide*.
+For a detailed guide to creating di erent types of R Markdown documents, check out the [Documents](https://bookdown.org/yihui/rmarkdown/documents.html) chapter in *RMarkdown:*  *the*  *De nitive*  *Guide*.

 ### Notebooks